openzipkin/zipkin/zipkin-collector/scribe/README.md

 entry is expected to contain a single span, which is TBinaryProtocol big-endian, then base64 encoded.
 These spans are then pushed to storage.

-`zipkin.collector.scribe.ScribeCollector.Builder` includes defaults that will listen on port 9410, accept log entries in the category "zipkin"
+`zipkin2.collector.scribe.ScribeCollector.Builder` includes defaults that will listen on port 9410, accept log entries in the category "zipkin"

 ## Encoding